microsoft/terraform-provider-azuredevops/README.md

   ```

 * With VSCode Golang extension you can also run the tests using `run test`, `run package tests`, `run file tests` buttons above the test

-##### Debugging acceptant tests

-With VSCode Golang extension you can also debug the acceptance tests by highlighting the test name and pressing `F5`.
-More information can be found at [Debug Terraform (Azure Devops) Provider with VSCode](https://dev.to/eliises/debug-terraform-azuredevops-provider-with-vscode-c24).

 ### Build using PowerShell scripts